Government plans for our data

 KONP analysis to date

-- NEW: NHS England/NHS Digital is to run a pilot test to collect and share identifiable patient data from acute providers on a daily basis.
+- NHS England/NHS Digital is to run a pilot test to collect and share identifiable patient data from acute providers on a daily basis.
 The pilot (said to breach data protection law) will use Palantir’s Foundry platform, increasing the chances that Palantir will win the huge contract for a national Federated Data Platform.
 The article looks at the implications of this pilot and what it foreshadows.NHS England ignores data protection law to test Palantir’s Foundry Platform and strengthen central control

 - For information about the Government’s recently announced strategy on data use and our alternative proposals, see Data saves lives: reshaping health and social care with data.